Death row: Condemned cells

 Condemned cells are constructed with a focus on security and isolation.
 The room is typically designed to limit access and maintain strict control over the condemned individual.
 Furnishings and amenities in these cells are often minimal, as they are not intended for long-term incarceration but rather for the purpose of facilitating the impending execution.
 Typically, a condemned cell can house between one and three inmates.

 Bangladesh

 Bangladesh has witnessed significant controversy surrounding the use of condemned cells in relation to capital punishment.
-The issue has sparked debates on various aspects, including human rights, the efficacy of the death penalty, and the treatment of individuals awaiting execution.
+The issue has sparked debates on various aspects, including human rights, the efficiency of the death penalty, and the treatment of individuals awaiting execution.
 Several Bangladeshi prisons house inmates on trial in condemned cells, which is met with severe criticism.
 There have been instances where acquitted people have been confined in condemned cells, for multiple years.